-But more research is needed before your doctor will routinely prescribe it for prevention.
+Some evidence suggests that an aspirin a day may reduce the risk of ovarian cancer but more research is needed before your doctor will routinely prescribe it for prevention.
+(1,2)

 You may know that low doses of aspirin, taken daily, can help reduce the risk of several serious health issues.
-Studies have also found that an aspirin regimen might help prevent cardiovascular disease and certain cancers (such as bladder, breast, liver, and lung cancers), and it now appears that we might be able to add ovarian cancer to the list.
+Studies have also found that an aspirin regimen might help prevent cardiovascular disease and certain cancers (such as colon and other GI cancer), and it now appears that we might be able to add ovarian cancer to the list.